Do I need a witness for my documents?

 In some states, having a Will or Trust witnessed by a family member or someone named in the document could have unintended legal consequences.
 This might affect the witness's ability to receive any gifts or inheritance from your estate.

-If finding witnesses proves challenging, consider utilizing our partner, Mobile Notary Zone.
+If finding witnesses proves challenging, consider utilizing our mobile notary service partner, Snapdocs.
 For an additional fee, they offer notarization services and can provide witnesses during the signing process.

 Was this article helpful?